 We invite everyone to our excursion around the “Babyi Yar” reserve.
-During the tour you will learn about the terrain, about the old Jewish necropolis, as well as about the tragic events that took place here.
+During the tour you will learn about the terrain, the old Jewish necropolis, as well as tragic events that took place here.
 You will see memorial boards to the victims of Babyi Yar, lapidary and stands with photographs.
 In addition, you can visit the historical and memorial reserve “Lukianivske Cemetery” or the St. Cyril Church, founded in the XII century.
 Duration – 2-3 hours.

 The National Historical and Memorial Reserve Babyi Yar is a memorial complex opened at the world famous place of mass executions of civilians who suffered Nazi genocide during the Second World War.
 During the fascist occupation of Kyiv, more than 100 thousand people were shot here.
 Among them there were mainly Jews, as well as gypsy, mentally ill and prisoners of war.
 Today Babyi Yar is a memorial dedicated to those tragic events.
 Every year thousands of people from different countries come here to honor the dead.

 In the 1950s, it was decided to whelm Babyi Yar and to set up a park in its place.
 The territory was jammed with dams and silted with pulp from the Petrovsky brick factory.
 In the spring of 1961, the pulp broke through the dam and flooded a significant part of the Kurenivka region, taking lives of hundreds of Kyiv citizens.
 After the tragedy, the slopes of the area were re-designed, trees were planted, highways were laid, and a park with alleys was laid out in a ravine.